xinwenfu/GenCyber/Networking/README.md

 ### Hands-on 4: Use Wireshark to check packet contents
 1. Read the short <a href="https://github.com/xinwenfu/GenCyber/tree/main/IntrusionDetection#wireshark">introduction to Wireshark</a>.
 2. Use Wireshark to check packet content.
+Can you find source IP address and destination IP address shown in the figrue below in Wireshark?

 <img src="../Imgs/IP.gif" width=512>